Ataxic Cerebral Palsy

 • a staggering walk

 While this type of cerebral palsy may be less disabling than other forms of the disease, it still has a major effect on its sufferers’ lives.
-If your baby is diagnosed with ataxic cerebral palsy, contact The Berkowitz Law Firm for help.
+If your baby is diagnosed with ataxic cerebral palsy, contact Berkowitz and Hanna LLC for help.
 You might be eligible for financial compensation to help pay for the life long treatment your child will need.

 Symptoms of Ataxic Cerebral Palsy